Your Guide to Planning, Planting, and Growing Cannas

 It’s easy to see the difference in quality when you compare two cannas side by side.
-Canna lily rhizomes are graded by the number of “eyes” or growth points they display.
+Canna rhizomes are graded by the number of “eyes” or growth points they display.
 A plump rhizome (on the right) with 3 to 5 eyes will produce a larger plant with a better display of color than a smaller rhizome (on the left) with fewer eyes.

 Cannas are easy to grow.
 Here’s how to get them off to a great start.

-SHADE AND SUN: Cannas will grow in full sun or partial shade.
+Shade and Sun: Cannas will grow in full sun or partial shade.

-CONTAINERS: A canna can turn a ho-hum pot or planter into a living work of art.
+Containers: A canna can turn a ho-hum pot or planter into a living work of art.
 Before planting, make sure the container is big enough to hold a large, thirsty canna with a vigorous root system.
 Dwarf cannas are a good choice for containers.

 Dig a hole 2 to 3” deep.

-3. Cover with soil and water as needed.
+Cover with soil and water as needed.

 Cannas thrive in hot, humid weather.
 They are thirsty plants and need a consistent supply of water throughout the growing season.

 In warm areas, cannas grow well in full sun or in partial shade.
-In cooler areas, they grow best in full sun.
+In cooler areas they grow best in full sun.

 Rhizomes should be planted horizontally, 2 to 3” deep and 1 to 2 feet apart.
 After planting, it may take 2 weeks or more for the first shoots to appear.
-Once that happens, the plants will grow quickly.
+Once that happens, the plants grow quickly.

 During the growing season, cannas appreciate a monthly dose of liquid fertilizer.
 This is especially true when they are grown in containers.

-Cannas are at their best in late summer and fall and will continue growing until killed by cold weather or frost.
-At this point you have a choice: either discard the plants as you would other annuals or dig up the rhizomes and store them indoors for replanting next spring.
+In areas with colder winters (zones 4-8), you have a choice: either discard the plants as you would other annuals, or dig up the rhizomes and store them indoors for replanting in the spring.

-To dig up the rhizomes, you will need a shovel, a tarp, and a sharp knife.
+To dig up the rhizomes, you will need a shovel, a tarp and a sharp knife.
 Start by cutting the stalks to within 4” of the soil line.
 Next, carefully dig up the entire root mass, which may be as much as 18” in diameter.
 Lift out the root ball and place it on the tarp.
 If you are growing several different varieties of cannas, this is a good time to label them.
-Allow the root balls to dry out for a few days, moving them to a sheltered location if there is danger of frost.
+Allow the root balls to dry out for a few days, moving them to a sheltered location if there is any danger of frost.

 If possible, keep the root balls intact for the winter.
-Waiting until spring to separate the rhizomes will minimize damage and decay.
+Waiting until spring to separate the rhizomes helps to minimize damage and decay.
 Wrap the roots in damp burlap or put them into a large plastic bag (keeping the top open).
 Store in a cool (45-50°F), dark place where there is enough humidity to keep the rhizomes hydrated.
 Check the roots periodically during the winter months to make sure they are not too moist (rotting) or too dry (becoming shriveled).
 Adjust accordingly.